alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 - apply for an Intra Trade Animal Health Certificate (ITAHC) for each type of animal by-product
 - complete a commercial document

+If you're exporting semen, ova or embryos, you must also [get your holding approved](#holding-approved).

 ###Apply for an Intra Trade Animal Health Certificate (ITAHC)

 s1.
 Nominate an official veterinarian to inspect your goods.
 To find one, ask at your local vet or email <ovteam@alpha.gsi.gov.uk>.